What Are the Most Common Types of Car Accident Injuries in Illinois? Injuries sustained in a collision can be broadly...

 Steps to File a Car Insurance Claim

-The start of the claims process in Bloomington begins right after an accident.
+The start of the insurance claim process for car accidents in Bloomington begins right after an accident.

 Directly After the Accident